mhevery/Largo-docs/Codex/Glossary.md

 	- Description: If you are using the Sidebar Featured Posts widget, add this label to posts to determine which to display in the widget.
 	- Slug: sidebar-featured

-**Post Types**: A custom taxonomy.
-Post types are a way of labeling posts with a particular type, such as "Data reporting" or "Transcripts."
+**Post Types**: Post types are a way of labeling posts with a particular type, such as "Data reporting" or "Transcripts."
 Each post type can have an icon, which will be used in certain places in the theme.
 Each post type also has its own archive.
 Options:

 - Name: The name is how it appears on your site.
 - Slug: The URL-friendly version of the name.
 It is usually all lowercase and contains only letters, numbers, and hyphens.
 - Parent: Drop-down of other post types
 - Description: The description is not prominent by default; however, some themes may show it.
 - Term icon: The icon the theme may use with the term.
-Options are: Search, Mail, Heart, Heart Empty, Star, Star Empty, Videocam, re">Picture, Camera, Ok, Cancel, Plus, Minus, Help, Home, Link, Tag, Tags, Download, Print, Comment, Chat, Location, Doc Text, Doc Text Inv, Phone, Menu, Calendar, Headphones, Play, Table, Chart Bar, Spinner, Map, Share, Gplus, Pinterest, Cc, Flickr, Linkedin, Rss, Twitter, Youtube, Facebook, Github, Itunes, Tumblr, Instagram
+Options are: Search, Mail, Heart, Heart Empty, Star, Star Empty, Videocam, Picture, Camera, Ok, Cancel, Plus, Minus, Help, Home, Link, Tag, Tags, Download, Print, Comment, Chat, Location, Doc Text, Doc Text Inv, Phone, Menu, Calendar, Headphones, Play, Table, Chart Bar, Spinner, Map, Share, Gplus, Pinterest, Cc, Flickr, Linkedin, Rss, Twitter, Youtube, Facebook, Github, Itunes, Tumblr, Instagram

 **Series**: A collection of related posts, arranged chronologically.
 Options: